First-person shooter engine: Early 1990s: Wireframes to 2.5D worlds and textures

 Games of this generation often had "3D" in their names but were not capable of full 3D rendering.
 Instead, they used 2.5D techniques, such as ray casting, portal rendering or BSP rendering, to create a seemingly 3D environment from a 2D map, and flat sprites to draw enemies instead of 3D models.
 These games also began to use textures for environmental geometry instead of simple wire-frame models or solid colors.

 Hovertank 3D, from id Software, was the first to use thoses techniques in 1990, but was still not using textures, a capability which was added shortly after on Catacomb 3D (1991), then with the Wolfenstein 3D engine which was later used for several other games.
 Catacomb 3D was also the first game to show the player character's hand on-screen, furthering the implication of the player into the character's role.

 Wolfenstein 3D engine was the only one to use raycasting, unlike Catacomb how used a lien-rasterisation rendenring.
 But it was still very primitive.
 It did not apply textures to the floor and ceiling, and the ray casting restricted walls to a fixed height, and levels were all on the same plane.

-Even though it was still not using true 3D, id Tech 1, first used in Doom (1993) and again from id Software, removed these limitations.
+Even though it was still not using true 3D, the Doom engine, first used in Doom (1993) and again from id Software, removed these limitations.
 It also first introduced the concept of binary space partitioning (BSP), in replacement of raycasting.
 Another breakthrough was the introduction of multiplayer abilities in the engine.
 However, because it was still using 2.5D, it was impossible to look up and down properly in Doom, and all Doom levels were actually two-dimensional.
 Due to the lack of a z-axis, the engine did not allow for room-over-room support.

 Dooms success spawned several games using the same engine or similar techniques, giving rise to the term Doom clones.
-The Build engine, used in Duke Nukem 3D (1996), later removed some of the limitations of id Tech 1, such as the Build engine being able to have support for room-over-room by stacking sectors on top of sectors, but the techniques used remained the same.
+The Build engine, used in Duke Nukem 3D (1996), later removed some of the limitations of the Doom engine, such as the Build engine being able to have support for room-over-room by stacking sectors on top of sectors, but the techniques used remained the same.